boronine/discipline/README.markdown

 `machine.at(time)`

 Returns a new `TimeMachine` instance for the same object, but moved to a different point in time.
+Its arguments is the `id` field of an Action objects.

 `machine.presently`